 me.b, it aligned its address to the next addressing step.
 The memory alignment sacrifices memory utilization for access efficiency.

 In the chapters above, we have understood some basic knowledge about virtual memory.
-But whether you think about the question that if the physical memory is not enough, what the system should do?
+But whether you think that if the physical memory is not enough, what should the system do?
 The max memory space of a 32 Bits system is 4GB, so every application has a 4Gb virtual memory space.
 If our computer only has 2GB physical memory and an application needs more than 2GB of memory, how does the system load the application into the memory?

 What’s the memory paging?

-An application doesn’t use all its memory at the same time, thanks to virtual memory mapping, we can copy partial unused data from the physical memory to the disk.
-When we copy the memory data to the disk, we don’t copy byte by byte and we don’t copy in addressing steps.
-The system will copy a block of memory at a time, we term it as the
+An application doesn’t use all its memory at the same time.
+We can copy partial unused data from the physical memory to the disk thanks to virtual memory mapping.
+When we copy the memory data to the disk, we don’t copy byte by byte or copy in addressing steps.
+The system will copy a block of memory at a time.
+We term it as the

 Modern computer systems all use

-paging to map and divide the virtual memory and the physical memory.
-The concept of paging is dividing the memory into multiple parts, we can only copy the necessary data from disk to memory when running the application.
+paging to map and divide virtual and physical memory.
+The concept of paging is dividing the memory into multiple parts, and we can only copy the necessary data from disk to memory when running the application.
 If the physical memory is not enough, we can copy partial former data to disk for releasing memory space.

 The paging size

 The paging size depends on the hardware design.
-Some CPUs might provide several paging size, the computer system can freely select, but the system can only use one paging size at the same time.
-Almost all PC computer systems select 4KB as their paging size.
-If our computer is 32 Bits, the virtual memory space is 4GB, one page occupies 4 Bytes, total having 232/212 = 2^20 pages, the physical memory also use the same way to divide.
+Some CPUs might provide several paging sizes, the computer system can freely select, but the system can only use one paging size simultaneously.
+Almost all PC systems select 4KB as their paging size.
+If our computer is 32 Bits, the virtual memory space is 4GB, and one page occupies 4 Bytes, total having 232/212 = 2^20 pages.
+The physical memory also uses the same way to divide.

-In the image above, application A, application B, and the physical memory all have 8 memory pages.
-Most of the virtual memory of the two applications were mapped to the physical memory, but they use up all physical memory, so like the virtual pages
+The image above, application A, application B, and the physical memory all have eight memory pages.
+Most of the two applications’ virtual memory was mapped to the physical memory, but they use up all physical memory, so like the virtual pages,

 VP6(App A) and